 Clinical Trial Data Versus Real-World Evidence

 Clinical trials operate under strict protocols and controlled conditions.
-This ensures clarity but limits variability.
+Most clinical trials assess outcomes within defined sample sizes ranging from several dozen to a few hundred patients, ensuring clarity but limiting variability.
 Outcomes are measured within defined parameters.

 What the Statistics Cannot Predict

 Statistics cannot guarantee individual response.
-They cannot predict symmetry, exact timing, or personal perception of change.
-Outcomes remain probabilistic, not absolute.
+Even in large clinical datasets involving hundreds to thousands of patients, outcomes vary, and statistics cannot predict symmetry, exact timing, or personal perception of change.
+Results are reported within ranges and averages, meaning outcomes remain probabilistic rather than absolute.

 They describe likelihood rather than certainty.
-Understanding this prevents unrealistic expectations and unnecessary disappointment.
+Data typically reflects majority response patterns rather than 100% outcomes, and understanding this prevents unrealistic expectations and unnecessary disappointment.
 Variability is part of biological treatment.
 We emphasise transparency when discussing data.
 Clear communication builds trust and supports informed decisions.
 Statistics guide care, but judgement completes it.

 Ethical Use of Statistics in Patient Education

 Statistics play an important role in helping patients understand treatments and outcomes.
+Most clinical outcome data is derived from studies involving hundreds to thousands of patients, helping explain trends rather than individual guarantees.
 However, numbers should never be used to convince or pressure someone into a decision.
 Our responsibility is to use data in a way that supports clarity, trust, and informed choice.

 Here’s how statistics should be used ethically:

-1. Statistics Should Inform, Not Persuade – Numbers are meant to support understanding, not influence decisions emotionally.
-We use statistics to explain possibilities, not to push expectations.
+Statistics Should Inform, Not Persuade – Numbers are meant to support understanding, not influence decisions emotionally.
+Outcome data is typically reported as averages or ranges, and we use statistics to explain possibilities, not to push expectations.

-2. Clear and Honest Explanation Is Essential – Percentages and outcomes only make sense when explained in plain language.
-Without context, statistics can be confusing or misleading.
+Clear and Honest Explanation Is Essential – Percentages and outcomes only make sense when explained in plain language.
+Without context, figures such as satisfaction rates above 80% or longevity ranges of 18–24 months can be misunderstood, making transparency essential.

-3. Ethical Use Supports Informed Consent – Patients can only give meaningful consent when they understand both benefits and limitations.
-Ethical presentation of data helps ensure decisions are genuinely informed.
+Ethical Use Supports Informed Consent – Patients can only give meaningful consent when they understand both benefits and limitations.
+Informed consent relies on explaining that no treatment delivers 100% uniform outcomes, ensuring decisions are genuinely informed.

-4. Data Is Used for Education, Not Promises – At London Medical & Aesthetic Clinic, statistics are shared to educate and guide discussion.
-We avoid guarantees or promises, recognising that individual outcomes always vary.
+Data Is Used for Education, Not Promises – At London Medical & Aesthetic Clinic, statistics are shared to educate and guide discussion.
+We avoid guarantees or promises, recognising that all outcome data reflects probability rather than certainty, and individual outcomes always vary.

 Ethical use of statistics builds trust rather than expectation.
 By focusing on education instead of persuasion, we help patients make decisions that feel confident, realistic, and right for them.
 This approach respects both clinical integrity and patient autonomy.